William Faulkner's Grave, Oxford, MS, 2021

 16th Street Baptist Church, Birmingham, AL, 2020

-Removed Confederate Monument, New Orleans, 2024
+Removed Confederate Monument, New Orleans, LA, 2024

 World Trade Center Artifact, Chesapeake, VA, 2024